Home Exercise While Social Distancing: Great Ways to Stay Active

 Even though you may not be able to clear all of your exercise goals and ideas with a healthcare professional before you begin them, it’s important to speak with a medical professional before making changes.

-The BetterTelehealth platform is useful for those that are under the care of a physical therapist, and while it cannot replace every therapy session, it’s an ideal solution for people that want to ensure that they don’t skip out on sessions, or jeopardize progress just because they cannot make it to a therapist’s office.
-This service is also useful for patients that have questions for their physicians, or just want to be sure that they can safely add something into their daily routine.
+The BetterTelehealth platform is useful for those that are under the care of a physical therapist.
+While it cannot replace every therapy session, it’s an ideal solution for people that want to ensure that they don’t skip out on sessions.
+It also helps people to not jeopardize progress just because they cannot make it to a therapist’s office.
+This service is also useful for patients that have questions for their physicians, or just want to be sure that they can safely add something – even short and simple – into their daily exercise routine.

 No matter what the exercises are that you’re thinking about beginning, you need to realize that you will have to start somewhere.